 Biomedical Research for High School Students

-In keeping with its goal to promote science education and encourage young people to consider careers in science, The Wistar Institute is offering an eight-week summer program for high school students in the Philadelphia School District.
-Started in 1994, Wistar’s Summer Fellowship Program gives students the opportunity to become directly involved in experimental biological research projects at the bench level.
-During the course of the summer, students work on active research projects in areas such as cancer genetics, control of tumor progression, or vaccine development.
+In keeping with its goal to promote science education and encourage young people to consider careers in science, The Wistar Institute is again offering an eight-week summer program for high school students.
+This program gives preference to students enrolled in the Philadelphia School District.
+Started in 1994, Wistar’s Summer Fellowship Program offers students the opportunity to become directly involved in experimental biological research projects at the bench level.
+During the course of the summer, students learn various research techniques and work on active research projects in areas such as cancer genetics, control of tumor progression, vaccine development or bioinformatics.
 One recent student fellow described her experience as “Our classroom science in action.”
-Other students’ comments illustrate the value of their fellowship experience:
+Other student comments illustrate the value of their fellowship experience:

 “I cannot even begin to explain how much I learned this summer.
 I feel like a Ph.D. myself at this point.
 Academically, this program was exceptional.
 It is a great hands-on learning experience that teaches something a textbook could only begin to get across to a person.
 The program was also great in that it made me feel as if I was making a difference in the world and in somebody’s life.”

 --S.P, Philadelphia High School for Girls, Summer 1998